 Tesco Ireland Commits To Using Biomethane Trucks

-Biomethane is a renewable energy source which offers a cleaner alternative to traditional fossil fuels.
+Biomethane is a renewable energy source that offers a cleaner alternative to traditional fossil fuels.

 The new trucks will immediately replace 50 diesel units, to cut down tailpipe emissions by up to 90%.